xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ### Runtime → Payload

 Payload is the data sent into the start step.
+Payload fields are tied to the selected start step schema.
+If the selected start step has no payload fields, the editor shows that no payload fields are available.

 Example from the order scenario start payload: